 - Select URC mode or polling mode as described above. - First of all, create a CSD or GPRS connection profile with AT^SICS.
 The connection profile is a set of basic parameters which determines the type of connection to use for an Internet service.
 The connection type is also referred to as bearer.
 Up to 6 connection profiles can be defined, each identified by the <conProfileId>. - Secondly, use AT^SISS to create a service profile based on one of the connection profiles.
 Up to 10 service profiles can be defined, each identified by the <srvProfileId>.
 The service profile specifies the type of Internet service to use, i.e. Socket, FTP, HTTP, or one of the email services SMTP or POP3.
-To assign a connection profile to a service profile, the <conProfileId> of AT^SICS must be entered as "conld" value of the AT^SISS parameter <srvParmTag>.

-This offers great flexibility to combine connection profiles and service profiles.
-For example, you may have one connection profile (CSD or GPRS) specified with AT^SICS which can be associated with an SMTP service profile for sending emails and a POP3 service profile for retrieving emails.

-Once the connection profile and the service profile are created, an Internet session can be opened by entering the AT^SISO write command and the desired <srvProfileId>.
-In URC mode, the "^SISR" or "^SISW" URC indicates whether the service is ready to receive or send data.

-In URC mode, the "SISR" or "SISW" URC indicates whether the service is ready to receive or send data.
-This means, that the ATSISR or ATSISW command shall be entered after the URC was received.
+To assign a connection profile to a service profile, the <conProfileId> of AT^SISS must be entered as "conId" value of the AT^SISS parameter <srvParmTag>. - This offers great flexibility to combine connection profiles and service profiles.
+For example, you may have one connection profile (CSD or GPRS) specified with AT^SICS which can be associated with an SMTP service profile for sending emails and a POP3 service profile for retrieving emails. - Once the connection profile and the service profile are created, an Internet session can be opened by entering the AT^SISO write command and the desired <srvProfileId>. - In URC mode, the "^SISR" or "^SISW" URC indicates whether the service is ready to receive or send data.
+This means, that the AT^SISR or AT^SISW command shall be entered after the URC was received.
 If an error occurs the "^SIS" URC is delivered instead.

-In polling mode, you can enter the AT^{SISR} or AT^{SISW} command straight after AT^{SISO} though you may need to do so several times until the service confirms that data can be sent or received.
+In polling mode, you can enter the AT^SISR or AT^SISW command straight after AT^SISO though you may need to do so several times until the service confirms that data can be sent or received.